You may think you know all there is to know about pandas, but did you know they’re on the endangered species list?

 For example, mating can occur at any time throughout the year in captivity.

-Pandas also tend to live solitarily for most of their lives; however, they may occasionally interact with individuals outside breeding season.
+Pandas also tend to live solitarily for most of their lives; however, they may occasionally interact with individuals outside the breeding season.

 They will generally get along well with others, provided that they are not competing for food resources when bamboo is scarce.